ARWNI2S/TheCorporateWars/whitepaper/foundations/interstellar-community/tech-levels/README.md

 The **Technology Level (TL)** classifies societies based on their mastery of scientific knowledge, the sophistication of their infrastructure, and their integration into the interstellar network.

-From primitive cultures to galactic empires, every civilization exists within a technological spectrum that determines their opportunities, challenges, and relationships with other _polities_.
+From primitive cultures to galactic empires, every civilization exists within a technological spectrum that determines their opportunities, challenges, and relationships with other _Polities_.

 > Technological development not only affects a civilization's capacity for expansion but also defines its place within the interstellar order.